cyralinc/terraform-provider-cyral/docs/guides/repo_level_policy.md

 ## Repository Protection policy

-Set up a repo-level policy to alert when more than a specified number of records are updated or deleted:
+Alert when more than a specified number of records are updated or deleted:

 ```terraform
 # Creates MySQL data repository